-17.15.
-Park Pleasure
+17.14.
+Plantation Pleasure

-- 17.15.1.
-Classes - A. Class 531 English Park Pleasure, Junior members, Specialty (no canter) - B. Class 532 English Park Pleasure, Senior members, Specialty (no canter) - C. Class 543 Western Park Pleasure, Junior and Senior members, Specialty (no canter) - D. Class 536 Lite Shod and Park Pleasure, Junior and Senior members, 3-gait, Optional English or Western tack - 17.15.2.
-The Park Pleasure horse is significantly more animated than the Lite Shod horse, with a more pronounced head shake.
+- 17.14.1.
+Classes - A. Class 531 TWH English Plantation Pleasure, Junior members, Specialty (no canter) - B. Class 532 TWH English Plantation Pleasure, Senior members, Specialty (no canter)

+- C. Class 543 TWH Western Plantation Pleasure, Junior and Senior members, Specialty (no canter) - 17.14.2.
+The Plantation Pleasure horse is significantly more animated than the Lite Shod horse, with a more pronounced head shake.
 This horse should roll out of its shoulders with a natural reach with its front legs.
-It should have a long, gliding overstride and be slightly elevated. - 17.15.3.
+It should have a long, gliding overstride and be slightly elevated. - 17.14.3.
 The horse should never appear artificial or cramped in its way of going.
-The Park Pleasure horse should perform the flat walk, running walk, and canter (in 3-gait class) effortlessly.
+The Plantation Pleasure horse should perform the flat walk, running walk, and canter (in 3-gait class) effortlessly.
 The horse should display a true, four-beat gait and never show any tendency to trot, rack, or pace.
-Form is never to be sacrificed for speed. - 17.15.4.
+Form is never to be sacrificed for speed. - 17.14.4.
 The horse should be high-headed, alert, and a show horse at all times.
-Manners are paramount. - 17.15.5.
+Manners are paramount. - 17.14.5.
 Neat English or Western attire is required a combination of both is not allowed.
-Ring snaffles are allowed on any age of horse whether shown Western or English. - 17.15.6.
+Ring snaffles are allowed on any age of horse whether shown Western or English. - 17.14.6.
 All entries will be asked to back individually in the lineup.
-Any entry that leans back on its haunches and/or drags both front feet instead of picking them up individually must be heavily penalized. - 17.15.7.
-2-gait Park Pleasure horses are only eligible to show in the following classes: Showmanship, In Hand, Walking Seat Equitation (Specialty), English Park Pleasure (Specialty), Western Park Pleasure (Specialty), and Trail. - 17.15.8.
-3-gait Park Pleasure horses are only eligible to show in the following classes: Showmanship, In Hand, Walking Seat Equitation 3-gait, Lite Shod and Park Pleasure 3-gait, and Trail.
+Any entry that leans back on its haunches and/or drags both front feet instead of picking them up individually must be heavily penalized.